Pastoral Care Program

 - you are coming home from being in the hospital and would appreciate a meal …

 A Pastoral Care Provider is ready to be helpful, if you choose.
-Contact Heather Hansen, Pastoral Care Provider Coordinator.
+Contact Jane Dorweiler, Pastoral Care Provider Coordinator.

 Pastoral Care Providers – Become a Volunteer